-Traditional Lanterns, Made by Hand.
+Traditional Lanterns, Made by Hand

-Make sure you have the right lantern for your next adventure.
+Discover the right lantern for your next adventure.

 A young and determined pirate girl is walking through tall grass with a round naval lantern.